simonhege/simonhege.github.io/content/blog/2024-04-couchbase-xdcr.md

 Each mutation has its own CAS.

 ## Multi-document transactions
-In case if transaction, the uncommitted data is not propagated via XDCR.
+In case a transaction is used, the uncommitted data is not propagated via XDCR.
 Changes will be eventually propagated, one by one.
 This means that only a partial view of the transaction might be seen from the targe side.

-Couchbase advise against bidirectional replication if transactions are used on the source.
+Couchbase advise against bidirectional replication if transactions are in use in the application.
 If used, they advise:
 - to use timestamp based conflict resolution
 - to ensure application side that there will be no concurrent transactions on same set of document in 2 different clusters
 - to ensure, in case of failure, to always retry on same cluster